kubernetes/kops/README.md

 * Set `AWS_PROFILE` (if you need to select a profile for the AWS CLI to work)

 * Pick an S3 bucket that you'll use to store your cluster configuration - this is called your state store.
+You can `export KOPS_STATE_STORE=s3://<mystatestorebucket>` and then kops will use this location by default.

 * Execute:
 ```